yyan115/DigiDucks/README.md

 If you want to use Engine features, simply add #include "DuckEngine.h" to your game scripts.

 Engine documentation is WIP.
 Feel free to ask if there are any enquiries.

+Please communciate if you want to work on something, especially on the engine!!